Compass/compass/doc-src/content/help/tutorials/spriting.markdown

 simple naming convention for your sprites so that you they are easy to remember and use.
 You should never have to care what the is name of the generated sprite map, nor where a sprite is located within it.

+<a name='nested-folders'></a>
+## Nested Folders

+Sprites stored in nested folder will use the last folder name in the path as the sprite name

+Example:

+      @import "themes/orange/*.png";
+      @include all-orange-sprite;

 <a name="selector-control"></a>
 ## Selector Control